GabRodPul/food-saviors/README.md

 copy .env.example .env
 ```

-> [!TODO]
+> [!NOTE]
-> Implement an alternative way to check for port usage without netcat.
+> TODO: Implement an alternative way to check for port usage without netcat.
 Setup the database in a Docker container:
 ```console
 './start-database.sh'